yodrew/yodrew.github.io/_pages/air.md

 - my double-turn box design is below, $2-$10 depending on your material salvaging skills.
 - [DIY straight tube design](https://www.420magazine.com/community/threads/diy-duct-silencer-muffler-super-cheap.176589/)
-- [acoustic ducting](https://www.google.com/search?q=acoustic+ducting), at least 3m of 100mm with 2-3 bends
-- [silencer for sound booths](https://whisperroom-shop.com/collections/frontpage/products/ventilation-silencing-system).
+- [for sound booths](https://bit.ly/silencerbooth).
 With dark insulation and enough bends, this eliminates the need for a lightproof vent.
 - manufactured silencers are made of metal and other super durable materials and cost $100-200.
+- [acoustic ducting](https://www.google.com/search?q=acoustic+ducting), at least 3m of 100mm with 2-3 bends

 Silencers and acoustic ducting are standard industrial components, making buildings quiet worldwide.
 Thanks to Richard Nöjd of Skattungbyn, Sweden, for pointing out these cool solutions.